Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

-The geometry and mechanical boundary conditions are shown in Figure~\ref{fig:test_IPG_setup}-right.
-The cylindric fuel pellet has a radius of $4.1$ mm and a height of $13.8$ mm.
-Since only the lower part of the fuel is modeled, the dishing and chamfer are included only on the bottom face.
-The surrounding cladding segment has a thickness of $0.57$ mm.
-The pellet-cladding initial gap considered for this static test case is $g_{min}^0= 2~\mu$m.
-In this study, both the fuel and the cladding are modeled as isotropic linear elastic solids.
-Mechanical properties are defined as follows: for the fuel, Young's modulus $E_{\text{F}} = 1.9 \cdot 10^{11}$ Pa and Poisson's ratio $\nu_{\text{F}} = 0.3$; for the cladding, $E_{\text{C}} = 7.8 \cdot 10^{10}$ Pa and $\nu_{\text{C}} = 0.34$.
+The geometry and mechanical boundary conditions are shown in Figure~\ref{fig:test_IPG_setup}-bottom.
+The cylindrical fuel pellet has a radius of $R_{\mathrm{pellet}} = 4.1$ mm and a height of $H_{\mathrm{pellet}} = 13.8$ mm.
+Owing to axial symmetry, only the lower half of the pellet, corresponding to a height of $H_{\mathrm{pellet}}/2$, is modeled.
+In addition, exploiting the symmetry associated with the pre-cracked geometry, only a 22.5\textdegree{} sector is considered.
+The surrounding cladding segment has a thickness of $a_{\mathrm{clad}} = 0.57$ mm.
+The initial pellet--cladding gap considered in this static test case is $g_{\min}^0 = 2\,\mu\mathrm{m}$.